Understanding Rideshare Insurance Coverage Periods

 - Platform deactivation — Rideshare companies can deactivate your driver account if you're found to be improperly insured

 Even during Periods 2 and 3 when Uber or Lyft's $1 million policy is active, gaps still exist.
 Their contingent collision coverage requires that you already carry collision coverage on your own personal policy — without it, you're on the hook for all vehicle repair costs.
-And with the standardized $2,500 deductible now applying to both Uber and Lyft during Periods 2 and 3, even covered accidents leave a significant out-of-pocket exposure.
+And with differing deductibles — $1,000 for Uber and $2,500 for Lyft during Periods 2 and 3 — even covered accidents leave meaningful out-of-pocket exposure.

 The solution is obtaining a rideshare endorsement or rideshare-specific insurance policy.
 These products fill the coverage gaps and protect you throughout all periods of rideshare activity.
 While they add to your monthly costs, they're far less expensive than facing tens of thousands in out-of-pocket expenses after an accident.
 Learn more in our comprehensive rideshare insurance guide.